agrrajag/Knowledge/Configuration Managers/Active-Directory.md

 * Right click Active Directory Domains and Trusts
 * Select Operations Master
 * Select Change to apply the master to the new DC

+## Troubleshooting

+### DCDiag - userAccountControl 0x82020
+This occurs when the server that you are promoting to a DC is already joined to the domain

+* Open ADSI Edit
+* Navigate to DC=example.com/OU=Domain Controllers and right click the DC that is showing the error
+* Select Properties
+* Scroll down to and double click the userAccountControl field
+* Change from 532512 to 532480
+* Select OK
+* Select OK